cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C5_Bookmarking-App_JavaScript/Class/NOTES.md

 🔻

-**Check**: TSK
+**Check**: Ensure the input field is working correctly

 - Does the overlay take up the whole screen?
-- When you click or tab into the input, does the overlay show and the form get larger?
+  When you click or tab into the input, does the overlay show, and does the form gets larger?

 ---